profusion/md-docutils/README.md

 and included in the document.
 Last but not least, the Table of Contents (ToC) may be generated.

+### spellcheck-html.js

+`spellcheck-html.js` will use [aspell](http://aspell.net/) on the
+given HTML, highlighting the misspelling within `<abbr class="misspelling">` elements that will be introduced in the document.
+The process exit code is 1 on failure.

+This script enables foreign languages to be used within elements specified at the command line, such as `em` (emphasis) could be defined to check `en_US`.
+Tags can be ignored, by default `<pre>` and `<code>` are ignored.

+Personal dictionaries (`aspell-*.pws`) files can be used to extend the default dictionaries with domain specific terms (ie: project, services, acronyms, technical terms, etc).

 # License

 MIT